-Currently, the conforming loan limit for Seattle (and all of King County) is $592,250.
+Currently, the conforming loan limit for Seattle (and all of King County) is $726,525.
 But federal housing officials might increase it in 2020.
 We’ll just have to wait and see if will increase, and if so, by how much.

 Home prices across the Seattle metro area have increased steadily over the past few years, though they stagnated and even dipped over the last 12 months.
 That said, the conforming loan limit has steadily increased over the recent past.

 Loan limits are established by federal housing agencies and are largely based on the median home values within each county.
 And when those house prices rise considerably over the course of a year, housing officials often increase the loan limits to keep up.

-- The median home value for King County, Washington was $632,000 in October 2018, according to Zillow.
-The median price within the city of Seattle was $752,400.
-The 2018 conforming loan limit for the county and metro area is $592,250; that’s lower than the King County median home value but higher than the Seattlemedian home value.
+The median home value for King County, Washington was $612,400 in September 2019, according to Zillow.
+The median price within the city of Seattle was $713,100.
+The 2019 conforming loan limit for the county and metro area is $726,525; that’s lower than the King County median home value but higher than the Seattlemedian home value.
 It’s an interesting situation, as the conforming loan limit has typically been lower than housing prices, especially in Seattle.

-In King County — and within the Seattle metro area in particular — there’s currently a big “gap” between home values and loan limits.
-Those limits are currently set well below average and median house prices for this part of the state.
-Real estate values in the Seattle area seem to warrant high conforming loan limits for 2019.
+In King County — and within the Seattle metro area in particular — there was a big “gap” between home values and loan limits.
+Those limits were set well below average and median house prices for this part of the state.
+Real estate values in the Seattle area seem to have warranted high conforming loan limits for 2019.